Did AI get more negative recently?: Experiments

 \subsection{Results}

-\subsectionlabel{sec:cross-domain} Results are shown in \ref{fig:group}.
-We observe a very clear trend: the in-domain performance is typically better than the cross-domain performance which is better than the (best) baselines.
-The model trained on combined data even outperforms the in-domain results.
-In-domain and cross-domain performance on \Hist{} is lowest, which is not surprising as this dataset is smallest in size and, due to temporal divergence \citep{lazaridou2021pitfalls}, assumedly has largest divergence to the modern datasets.
-In general, however, cross-domain performance does not lag too much behind the other experimental conditions, suggesting that our model is reliable across (our) domains.
-It is interesting to note that a model trained on a combination of all time periods performs best.
+\subsectionlabel{sec:results} Results are shown in \ref{fig:experiment_evaluation}.
+We observe clear trends: in-domain and cross-domain performance are typically close, but cross-domain performance is better on average (note that cross-domain uses between 1.3 and 6.2 times as much training data as in-domain; cf.\ \ref{tab:experiment_data_sizes}).
+The model trained on combined data, which uses even more data, outperforms in-domain and cross-domain results.
+In-domain and cross-domain performance on \Hist{} is lowest, which is not surprising as this dataset is smallest in size and assumedly has largest divergence to the modern datasets, due to temporal divergence \citep{lazaridou2021pitfalls}.
+On average, the models are best in predicting the positive class, and worst in predicting the neutral class.
+It is interesting to note that a model trained on a combination of all sources and time periods performs best.
 It even leads to good results on the \Hist{} portion of our data, which is why we use it for the analysis below.